Nassau Coliseum: Concerts

-Both The Grateful Dead and Phish frequently played the Coliseum, concerts yielding live albums in both cases: Go to Nassau, Wake Up to Find Out, Dick's Picks Volume 13, Spring 1990: So Glad You Made It, Spring 1990 (album), Spring 1990 (The Other One) by the Dead; and three installments of the Live Phish Series—4–2–98, 4–3–98 and 2-28-03.
+Both the Grateful Dead and Phish frequently played the Coliseum, concerts yielding live albums in both cases: Go to Nassau, Wake Up to Find Out, Dick's Picks Volume 13, Spring 1990: So Glad You Made It, Spring 1990 (album), Spring 1990 (The Other One) by the Dead; and five installments of the Live Phish Series—4–2–98, 4–3–98, 4–4–98, 4–5–98 and 2-28-03.
 The Grateful Dead holds the record for the most performances at the venue by a single act with 42 total shows.
 A banner was raised during a 2019 Dead & Company show commemorating the 44 combined performances by the Grateful Dead and Dead & Company.

 Genesis' performance at the Coliseum on November 29, 1981 (during the band's Abacab Tour) was recorded and filmed for the band's Three Sides Live album and concert video plus radio broadcast.

 Frank Zappa played his final U.S. show on March 25, 1988 at the Coliseum.
 He was joined onstage by his son, Dweezil Zappa, for the concert's encores.

-Pink Floyd performed between August 19 and 23, 1988, on their A Momentary Lapse of Reason Tour.
-The majority of the subsequent live double album Delicate Sound of Thunder was recorded during these shows.

 In March 1990, the country supergroup The Highwaymen performed at the Coliseum.
 Their performance was recorded and was released on VHS in 1991.